Your Guide to Pensions

 Workplace Pensions

-The rules mean that employers are required to offer their workers access to workplace pensions.
-According to the published statistics, over 10 million individuals have been enrolled into an appropriate pension scheme since automatic enrolment was introduced.
+The rules require employers to offer their workers access to workplace pensions.
+According to published statistics, over 10 million individuals have been enrolled into an appropriate pension scheme since automatic enrolment was introduced.

-Employers include individuals who employ someone in a personal capacity: for example, a cleaner, personal care assistant or nanny.
-This means that most businesses in the UK are now obliged to set up and administer a pensions scheme for qualifying employees.
+Employers include individuals who employ someone in a personal capacity, such as a cleaner, personal care assistant, or nanny.
+This means that most businesses in the UK are now obliged to set up and administer a pension scheme for qualifying employees.

-What level of contributions needs to be made?
+What level of contributions need to be made?

-For the current tax year (2023-24) the qualifying earnings bracket is set between £6,240 and £50,270.
+For the current tax year (2024-25), the qualifying earnings bracket is set between £6,240 and £50,270.
 This means that no contributions will be payable on earnings below the lower threshold of £6,240 and above the higher threshold of £50,270.
-These limits are set by the Department for Work & Pensions and are reviewed annually.
-For example, if a worker earns £25,000 their qualifying earnings would be £18,760.
+The Department for Work & Pensions sets these limits and reviews them annually.
+For example, if a worker earns £25,000, their qualifying earnings would be £18,760.

 Contributions for automatic enrolment